 So if you’re sold and you’re on board – what’s the next step?

-The most definite route to tackle house sitting is online.
+The most sure-fire way to tackle house sitting is online.
 However, it’s hard to know who’s slinging solid advice and guidance.
 As more people are trying to get on the house sitting bandwagon, even more people are writing articles on how to house sit, despite the fact that they’ve done only one or two house sits or none at all.

-We’re firmly of the belief that before you start giving advice – have some experience.
+We firmly believe that before you start giving advice – have some experience.

 Our point?
 We know a thing or two (or several) about house sitting.

-So let’s get into it – the pros and cons of using TrustedHousesitters, and how to balance them to use the platform to your advantage.
+So let’s get into it – the pros and cons of using TrustedHousesitters and how to leverage them to use the platform to your advantage.
 If you already know you want to sign up, click the link below to sign up.

 Our Comprehensive TrustedHousesitters Review

 Overall, Trustedhousesitters is your best bet to get into house sitting whether you’re looking for one per year, several, or to house sit full time.
-TrustedHousesitters is the biggest resource for finding websites around the world.
+TrustedHousesitters is the biggest resource for finding house sits and house sitters around the world.

 Note: throughout the review, we’ll refer to TrustedHousesitters as THS to keep things short.

-BTW, let’s just get this out of the way now: this is NOT a sponsored (aka paid for) post.
-We personally have used TrustedHousesitters since 2015 (it’s still the only website we use) and get a lot of questions about how it works, so we thought it was high time to write this dedicated review with our honest opinions, informed by our years of house sitting experiences on the site.
+By the way, let’s just get this out of the way now: this is NOT a sponsored (aka paid for) post.
+We personally have used TrustedHousesitters since 2015 (it’s still the only website we use) and get a lot of questions about how it works.
+This TrustedHousesitters review is 100% our honest opinions, informed by our years of house sitting experiences on the site.

 PROS of Using TrustedHousesitters